AkiKurisu/IllusionRP/Documentation~/Lighting.md

 # Screen Space Subsurface Scattering

+Screen Space Subsurface Scattering (SSSS) simulates the translucency and soft light diffusion characteristic of skin, wax, jade, and other subsurface-scattering materials.
+When light enters these materials, it scatters beneath the surface before exiting, creating a soft, organic appearance.
+IllusionRP's SSSS implementation is based on HDRP's approach, using diffusion profiles to define how light scatters through different materials.

 ## Diffusion Profile

 The Diffusion Profile in IllusionRP is basically the same as HDRP.
 For documentation, please refer to [HDRP - Diffusion Profile](https://docs.unity.cn/Packages/com.unity.render-pipelines.high-definition@16.0//manual/Diffusion-Profile.html).